Romano Law

 • Your company must credit the writers appropriately.
 The WGA must approve your proposed on-screen credits before publication.
 Schedule A of the Basic Agreement governs the precise requirements for “Written by,” “Screenplay by,” “Story by,” “Adaptation by” or “Screen Story by” credit eligibility.

-Your company will retain its WGA Signatory status for the term of the Basic Agreement, which is typically a one-year period.
-There are many additional requirements of WGA Signatories that an experienced entertainment attorney can help you consider.
+Your company will retain its WGA signatory status for the term of the Minimum Basic Agreement, which is typically a one-year period.
+There are additional requirements that WGA signatories should consider with an experienced entertainment attorney.

 Contact Us